 While there is a commenting system for HeTexted, it’s buried below Pinterest, Twitter, and Facebook links.
 The focus of the site is its voting tool, which prompts users to bluntly tell the poster that the guy is "into you", "not into you," or that the "verdict is still out."
 While traditional advice-seekers might write about a cheating boyfriend or nasty breakup, users on HeTexted are more interested in parsing a single emoticon or a half-finished sentence peppered with misspellings.
 Those who discuss more complex topics, like how to get revenge on an ex-boyfriend, are helpfully informed that the man in question is not into them.

 It’s easy to see HeTexted as the microform, monetizable evolution of the advice column: users spend a couple of minutes posting a screenshot, only to have hundreds of others spend a couple of seconds clicking a button to give advice or share it.
 Texts like "Good morning beautiful!
-Hope you have a great day ad-nauseum, with commenters alternately proposing that the man is casually interested, playing the field, or gay.
+Hope you have a great day < 3" are dissected ad-nauseum, with commenters alternately proposing that the man is casually interested, playing the field, or gay.
 Almost all content is user-generated (though the bros take private questions and will occasionally contribute jargon-filled insights like "FUTURE STAGE 5 CLINGER"), and it’s never clear who is serious and who’s just playing to stereotypes.
 Are the users who ask whether someone who hasn’t responded in weeks is still interested actually in such deep denial?
 Do men really send loving messages in Morse code?
 Does anyone think that Twilight is a good date movie?

 But looking past the format, the assumption that analyzing minutiae is the key to dating isn’t new.
 It’s based in the mind games of guides like The Rules and Cosmopolitan magazine, which advocate endless relationship close-reading and almost total silence.
 The cardinal sin for a woman in this world is to ask her friend or significant other what he’s thinking — or to volunteer her own feelings — because the baseline assumption is that this will scare men off by making her seem clingy or emasculating.
 The result is advice that smacks of astrology (the kind of dog you own determines your dateability) or desperation (your significant other really loves you if "he stands right next to you in public").